-- 1.7 The Residential Code applies to all fixed access broadband ISPs who sign up to the Residential Code (the "signatories").
-The Residential Code does not apply to dedicated business products intended primarily for use by business customers, for which there is a separate voluntary Business Code.
-However, all residential products (which are used, in some cases, by small businesses) will be covered by the Residential Code. - 1.8 The Residential Code requires ISPs to provide transparent, accurate information on estimated line speeds, inform customers about factors affecting speeds, and help them resolve problems relating to low speeds.
+- separate voluntary Business Code3.
+However, all residential products (which are used, in some cases, by small businesses) will be covered by the Residential Code. - 1.7 The Residential Code requires ISPs to provide transparent, accurate information on estimated line speeds, inform customers about factors affecting speeds, and help them resolve problems relating to low speeds.
 This covers broadband using Asymmetric Digital Subscriber Line (ADSL), fibre-to-the-cabinet (FTTC) broadband services, G.fast, fibre-to-the-premises (FTTP) broadband services, cable services, and fixed broadband delivered via fixed wireless technology, including satellite services.
-Annex 1 (Definitions) has a fuller explanation of the technological terms used. - 1.9 The principles in the Residential Code apply to all signatories, regardless of the technology used to deliver services.
-Where necessary, some of the principles may be applied differently depending on the technology in use. - 1.10 The Residential Code ensures that all customers who purchase relevant broadband services from signatories receive the information required to be provided under the principles set out in the Residential Code. - 1.11 The full requirements of the Residential Code apply in relation to new customers and to existing customers buying new services with a different advertised speed to their current service (including downgrading to a lower speed).
+Annex 1 (Definitions) has a fuller explanation of the technological terms used. - 1.8 The principles in the Residential Code apply to all signatories, regardless of the technology used to deliver services.
+Where necessary, some of the principles may be applied differently depending on the technology in use. - 1.9 The Residential Code ensures that all customers who purchase relevant broadband services from signatories receive the information required to be provided under the principles set out in the Residential Code. - 1.10 The full requirements of the Residential Code apply in relation to new customers and to existing customers buying new services with a different advertised speed to their current service (including downgrading to a lower speed).
 Except for those in Principle 1, all requirements also apply to customers renewing an existing contract.
+4